gt-cs3220/gt-cs3220.github.io/Fall_2022/syllabus.md

 **TAs**: Ruobing Han, Sam Jijina

-**Note about TA office hours**: TBD
+**TA's office hours:**

+* Sam's Office Hour: Monday 2:00pm - 3:00pm in KACB 2335.
+* Ruobing's Office Hour: TBD

 **Communication method**
 Please use piazza private posting to communicate with the instructor and the TAs.
 For general questions, please use piazza public posting so that other students can reply as well.

 **Participation points**
 Students who provide helpful postings will receive extra participation points. (up to 3 points in total)

-**TA's office hours:** The office hour information will be posted in piazza.

-**TA's office location:** Bluejeans

 **Class homepage**: https://gt-cs3220.github.io/